sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-props/README.md

 # React: Props

-Data can be passed from a parent component to a child component, and whenever the data changes in the parent it will rerender the child.
+Data can be passed from a parent component to a child component, and whenever the data changes in the parent it will rerender the child with the new data.
 The data in the child component is called a prop, which is short for property.
 You can pass simple values as props:

 ```jsx
 // ParentComponent.js